Logarithmic Donaldson-Thomas theory: First examples

 of the associated expansion, we may proceed as in Section~\ref{sec: boundedness} and label each edge $E$ of $G$ with the length of the intersection of $Z$ with the divisor attached to $E$.
 Since the target is toric, the graph $G$ together with this weighting furnishes a balanced tropical curve.
 We abuse notation slightly and continue to denote this decorated object by the symbol $G$.

-The secondary fan $T_d$ of $\mathcal P_d$ enters as a moduli space of tropical plane curves.
-Recall that the secondary fan of $\mathcal P_d$ parameterizes subdivisions of $\mathcal P_d$ that are \textit{regular}. i.e. they are induced by a strictly convex piecewise linear function~\cite{GKZtriangulations}.
-The dual of such a subdivision gives rise to a balanced tropical curve in $\RR^2$, and moreover, a subdivision is regular precisely when it gives rise to a tropical curve~\cite[Remark~2.3.10]{MS14}.
-The top dimensional cones correspond to unimodular triangulations of $\mathcal P_d$, and the dual tropical curves have only trivalent vertices.
+The secondary fan $T^\sim_d$ of the polytope $\mathcal P_d$ enters as a moduli space of tropical plane curves up to translation by the natural additive action of $\mathbb R^2$.
+Recall that the secondary fan of $\mathcal P_d$ parameterizes subdivisions of $\mathcal P_d$ that are \textit{regular} or \textit{coherent} i.e. they are induced by a strictly convex piecewise linear function, see the chapter in the text~\cite{GKZtriangulations}.
+The dual of such a subdivision gives rise to a polyhedral subdivision of $\mathbb R^2$.
+The edges and rays of this subdivision carry a natural weight -- they correspond to edges in the coherent subdivision of $\mathcal P_d$, and the weight is defined to be the lattice length of the edge.
+This weighted $1$-dimensional polyhedral complex is a balanced tropical curve in $\RR^2$~\cite[Remark~2.3.10]{MS14}.
+The top dimensional cones correspond to maximal triangulations of $\mathcal P_d$.

-Geometrically, the secondary fan is the toric fan associated to the Chow quotient $\mathbb P_d/\!/\mathbb G_m^2$, of the Hilbert scheme by the dilating action of the torus in $\PP^2$.
-The Chow quotient carries a universal flat family of broken toric surfaces, arising as limits of $\mathbb G_m^2$-orbits in $\PP_d$, see~\cite[Section~3]{AM14}.
+Geometrically, toric variety of the secondary fan is isomorphic to the Chow quotient $\mathbb P_d/\!/\mathbb G_m^2$, of the Hilbert scheme by the dilating action of the torus in $\PP^2$.
+The Chow quotient carries a universal flat family of broken toric surfaces, arising as limits of $\mathbb G_m^2$-orbits in $\PP_d$, see~\cite[Section~3]{AM14}, and the total space of the universal family is also a toric variety.
+The total space of this family is birational to $\mathbb P_d$.\footnote{Notice that the Chow quotient itself has dimension $2$ lower than $\mathbb P_d$.
+It can be interpreted as a ``rubber variant'' of the logarithmic DT space. } We explain how some combinatorial adjustments give rise to an instance of the spaces constructed here.